Health insurance in Germany: the intro you should really read first

 Public health insurance in Germany

-Gesetzliche Krankenversicherung (also called Pflichtversicherung and GKV) is the most widespread regime in Germany.
-This statutory insurance guarantees a standardized coverage set by German law.
-This latter also dictates how high the contributions should be for the individual, based on their income and personal life situation.
-This system operates on the solidarity principle, where the active healthy working population contributes to care for the sick & the old when relevant.
+Gesetzliche Krankenversicherung (also called Pflichtversicherung and GKV) is the most widespread German health insurance regime.
+This statutory insurance guarantees a standardized coverage set by the German Social Act (SGB – Fünftes Buch).
+This system operates on the solidarity principle, where the active healthy working population contributes to care for the sick & the old.

 Who should counsider this option?